 The church is a community that journeys throughout all of life.
-We celebrate with you at times of great joy and sit beside you in times of great sorrow.
+We celebrate with you at times of great joy and sit besides you in times of sorrow.

 St. Matthew's Church